energy efficiency / renewable energy

 Manufactured Home Energy Efficiency Standards

 Manufactured home owners spend nearly twice the amount site-built home owners do on energy costs per square foot ($1.38 per square foot comparted to $0.74).
 A 2020 study found manufactured home owners had a median energy burden 39% higher than site-built home owners a quarter of those in manufactured homes spent more than 10% of their income on energy costs, which rates them as severely cost burdened.
-A study conducted by the DOE’s Building Energy Codes Program in 2009 determined that meeting only the minimum requirements under the existing HUD code energy standards resulted in higher energy costs than any other form of energy use they studied.
+A study conducted by the U.S. Department of Energy (DOE) Building Energy Codes Program in 2009 determined that meeting only the minimum requirements under the existing HUD code energy standards resulted in higher energy costs than any other form of energy use they studied.
 In addition, improved standards save not only money, but also improve health and protect lives.
 There were nearly 20,000 cold-weather related deaths in the United States between 1979 and 2016, and a 2018 study suggested even a 15% increase in home energy efficiency could prevent 30,000 asthma attacks each year.

 There are already some manufactured homes being produced based on more efficient standards.
 In 2020, the manufactured housing industry shipped 94,401 homes and 30% of them (29,686) were certified as ENERGY STAR.
 The Housing and Economic Recovery Act of 2008 (HERA) required energy efficiency in the Low-Income Housing Tax Credit (LIHTC) Program Qualified Allocation Plans.
 HERA required state housing finance agencies to consider energy efficiency in tax credit allocations and include energy efficiency considerations in state plans for allocating credit among projects.
 According to Enterprise Community Partners, 33 states require or encourage developers seeking these projects to follow the Enterprise Green Communities Criteria, which means all residential units must certify through the ENERGY STAR Residential New Construction Program using, for example, ENERGY STAR Manufactured Homes.